 Board Role in Risk Oversight.
 One of the key functions of our Board is informed oversight of our risk management process.
-Our Board does not have a standing risk management committee, but rather administers this oversight function directly through our Board as a whole, as well as through two Board standing committees (Audit and Compensation) that address risks inherent in their respective areas of oversight.
+Our Board does not have a standing risk management committee but rather administers this oversight function directly through our Board as a whole, as well as through two standing Board committees (Audit and Compensation) that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic and medical regulatory risk exposures, and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 The audit committee also has the responsibility to issue guidelines and policies to govern the process by which financial accounting and reporting risk assessment and management is undertaken, monitor compliance with related legal and regulatory requirements, and oversee the performance of our internal audit function.
 Our compensation committee assesses and monitors whether any of our compensation policies and programs have the potential to encourage excessive risk-taking.

 Director Independence.
 The Board makes an affirmative determination that those members of its Board that serve as independent directors do not have any relationships with the Company and its businesses that would impair their independence.
 In connection with these determinations, the Board reviews information regarding transactions, relationships and arrangements involving the Company and its businesses and each director that it deems relevant to independence.
-We deem that Mr. Susi and Ms. McDonnell are not independent as that term is defined by NASDAQ 5605(a)(2) because Mr. Susi serves as our Chief Technology Officer and Ms. McDonnell serves as our President and Chief Executive Officer.
-We deem that Anthony Vuoto, Monty Allen, and James Hawkins are independent as that term is defined by NASDAQ 5605(a)(2).
+We deem that Mr. Susi is not independent as that term is defined by NASDAQ 5605(a)(2) because Mr. Susi serves as our President and Chief Executive Officer.
+We deem that Monty Allen, Anthony Vuoto, and Hilda Scharen-Guivel are independent as that term is defined by NASDAQ 5605(a)(2).
+Mr. Hawkins is not an independent director due to a familial relationship with an Executive Officer.

 Director Nominations.
 Our Board does not have a standing nominating committee.
 As opposed to delegating such functions to a sub-group of the Board, it has been the Company's preference to involve all of the Board members in the nomination process.
 All of the members of the Board consider and recommend candidates for election to the Board and nominees for committee memberships and committee chairs.
-Director candidates are considered based upon a variety of criteria, including demonstrated business and professional skills, experience relevant to our business and strategic direction, concern for long-term stockholder interests, personal integrity and sound business judgment.
-The Board seeks individuals from backgrounds of relevant industry and strategic concerning the diversity of the Board.
+Director candidates are considered based upon a variety of criteria, including demonstrated business and professional skills, experience relevant to our business and strategic direction, concern for long-term stockholder interests, personal integrity, and sound business judgment.
+The Board seeks individuals from backgrounds of relevant industry and strategic experience that, in concert, offer us and our stockholders varied opinions and insights in the areas most important to us and our corporate mission.
+We do not have a formal policy concerning the diversity of the Board.
 All director candidates must have time available to devote to the activities of the Board.
 We also consider the independence of director candidates, including the appearance of any conflict in serving as a director.
 A director who does not meet all of these criteria may still be considered for nomination to the Board, if our independent directors believe that the candidate will make an exceptional contribution to us and our stockholders.